Nantucket Cranberry Pie

 - Make the Topping: In the bowl of an electric mixer, beat the butter and sugar on low speed until combined.
 Add the eggs, vanilla extract, and almond extract and beat until smooth.
 Beat in the flour and salt until evenly combined.

-- Pour the batter over the cranberries and pecans in the pan, using a spatula to spread it evenly.
+- Spread the batter over the cranberries and pecans in the pan, using a spatula to spread it evenly.
 Sprinkle the top evenly with the sparkling/turbinado sugar.
 Bake for 40 to 45 minutes, until a cake tester inserted into the center comes out clean.
 (Keep in mind that the bottom of the dessert will remain gooey, so just check the cakey top.)

 - Remove the cake from the oven and let cool on a rack.
 Serve warm or at room temperature, plain or topped with unsweetened or very lightly sweetened whipped cream (the dessert is plenty sweet as is, and unsweetened cream is a nice foil; ice cream is a bit too sweet for this dessert).